Protesters, Supporters Turn Out As President Donald Trump Participates In Philadelphia Town Hall

-PHILADELPHIA (CBS) — President Donald Trump is in Philadelphia.
+PHILADELPHIA (CBS) — President Donald Trump is back at the White House after a quick visit to Philadelphia Tuesday afternoon for a town hall at the National Constitution Center.
 He arrived aboard Air Force One at Philadelphia International Airport around 4:40 p.m.

 He then made his way to the National Constitution Center for a town hall event with undecided voters.
-It’s all part of the campaign 2020 and the battle for Pennsylvania.
+It was part of the campaign 2020 and the battle for Pennsylvania.
 Election Day is just 49 days away.

-A thick perimeter of security is in place as police expect 1,500 protestors and demonstrators along the area of Independence Mall.

-Philadelphia police sources say there have no incidents to speak of so far.

 Earlier, President Trump told reporters he was looking forward to the trip, adding the economic world is doing “unbelievably well.”